TEALSK12/introduction-to-computer-science/lesson_12.md

     -   Individually or in heterogeneous pairs as described in previous lessons, have students work through the ["SNAP Scavenger Hunt"](lab_12.md) activity
         -   Students should turn in answers to all questions and SNAP programs for the final problems
+        -   Consider gamifying the worksheet or debrief as an online poll and/or quiz
 3. Debrief
     -   Go through each question or prompt in parts 1 and 2 and ask students to share their answer
         -   Cold calling alternative works well for this lab due to the large number of questions